-6. Bicycles, bicycles and bicycles
+6. Bicycles, bicycles, and bicycles

 7. Drinking culture

-It’s very normal to see people walking with a beer or many beers on the street in Denmark.
+It’s very typical to see people walking with a beer or many beers on the street in Denmark.
 You can see people drinking on the street, public transportation, and in public places.

-You can see a lot of people smoking in the parties, bars and clubs.
-They will go out for some times and then come back inside.
+You can see many people smoking in parties, bars, and clubs.
+They will go out for some time and then come back inside.

 9. Apartments in the inner city